Simple Greek Pinwheels are an easy-to-make, elegant appetizer made with fresh spinach, roasted red peppers, olives, and feta, and puff pastry.

 - Lay a silpat or parchment paper on a baking sheet.

-- Roll out the puff pastry.
-Lay out spinach over the puff pastry, covering the surface of the pastry.
+- On parchment paper or a lightly floured surface, roll out the puff pastry, just to remove any creases from being folded.
+Gently dry the spinach, olives, and peppers with a paper towel to remove excess moisture.
+Spread the spinach over the puff pastry, covering the surface of the pastry.
 Next layer the roasted red pepper and olives over the spinach.
 Sprinkle with feta and oregano.

 - Roll up the puff pastry lengthwise.
-Slice into 1/2 inch slices and place on baking sheet.
+Slice into ½ inch slices and place onto the prepared baking sheet.

 - Bake for 20-23 minutes or until golden brown.

 - If you can't use fresh spinach, you can use ½ cup defrosted cooked spinach, just be sure to drain well.

 - Feel free to omit the Kalamative olives and use your favorite olives in these Greek roll-ups.

 - I have not tried making these rolls with crescent rolls in place of the puff pastry, but my guess is it would still work and be delicious.

 - Tzatziki Sauce Recipe: Grate ½ English cucumber, sprinkle with salt, and then drain off excess liquid after 10 minutes.
 Mix together with 2 cups plain Greek yogurt, 3 cloves minced garlic, ½ teaspoon salt, 2 tablespoons fresh dill minced, 1 tablespoon olive oil, and 1 tablespoon fresh lemon juice.